AntoTomAbraham/buy_me_crypto_coffee/README.md

 ## Features

-A Flutter package that helps you to integrate Buy_Me_A_Crypto_Coffee widget in your flutter app.
+A Flutter package that helps you to integrate [Buy me a crypto coffee](https://www.buymeacryptocoffee.xyz/) widget in your flutter app.

 <!-- [me](gif/animated_demo.gif) -->